ls-1N/documentation/admin_manual/configuration_server/email_configuration.rst

   221 smtp.domain.dom closing connection
   Connection closed by foreign host.

-**Question**: How can I send mail when using self-signed certificates if remote SMTP server do not have options to allow this on their side?
+**Question**: How can I send mail using self-signed certificates or use STARTTLS with self signed certificates?

 **Answer**: If you are having remote SMTP setup, you can try adding this to your ``config/config.php``::